Southmont addresses zoning violations, sewer project noncompliance

-He said the borough has blight issues to address, a headwall at Cheney Run to repair behind Leon and State streets and repairs to make to the roof of the municipal building.
+He said the borough has blight issues to address, a headwall at Cheney Run to fix behind Leon and State streets and repairs to make to the roof of the municipal building.

 “We have to put our foot down,” he said.